 The combined financial statements of Maxeon Solar Technologies, Pte.
-Ltd. as of December 29, 2019 and December 30, 2018 and for the years then ended have been audited by Ernst & Young LLP, independent registered public accounting firm, as stated in their report appearing herein.
+Ltd. (now known as Maxeon Solar Technologies, Ltd.) as of December 29, 2019 and December 30, 2018 and for the years then ended have been audited by Ernst & Young LLP, independent registered public accounting firm, as stated in their report appearing herein.